TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

-Previous works \cite {monteith2012automatic, fukayama2010automatic} usually generate a fixed rhythm pattern based on syllable count in a bar, which need lots of manual design and constrain the diversity of rhythm pattern.
-Therefore, we introduce a lyric-to-rhythm model to predict rhythm pattern in template with given lyrics.
-We utilize an encoder-attention-decoder Transformer model to generate rhythm pattern in an auto-regressive way, which requires large amount of paired lyric-rhythm data for training.
-To collect adequate training data, we extracted the paired data from crawled lyric-singing audio data with audio processing tools.
-The data pipeline is similar to \citet{xue2021deeprapper} and is described in Appendix \ref{app:a}.
+\paragraph{Lyric-to-Rhythm Model} We introduce a transformer based lyric-to-rhythm model to predict rhythm patterns in the template with given lyrics in an auto-regressive way.
+To collect adequate lyric-rhythm data for training, we extracted the paired data from crawled lyric-audio data with audio processing tools.
+The detailed pipeline is similar to \citeauthor{xue2021deeprapper} and is described in Appendix \ref{sec:l2r}.